dotnet/arcade/Documentation/VSTS/SendingJobsToHelix.md

 If you plan to send a payload (such as a work item) to Helix, you will need to be authorized.
 For official builds you can use your current access token; however, sending jobs from public CI builds is a different story.

-For these builds, you will need to copy the *BotAccount-dotnet-github-anon-kaonashi-bot-helix-token* secret from EngKeyVault and specify it as a build variable.
+For these builds, you will need to copy the *BotAccount-dotnet-github-anon-kaonashi-bot-helix-token* secret from **ToolsKV** (subscription *Dotnet Engineering services*) and specify it as a build variable.
 This will allow you to send payloads to Helix while minimizing the risk of leaking secrets.

 In the dev.azure.com/dnceng/public project, you can use the `Helix Anonymous` variable group to provide this secret to your build